 - Cameo: "Weird Al" Yankovic, which he lampshades during the credits.

 - Camp Gay: Julio and a few one-scene residents.

 - Comically Missing the Point: Hans Moleman apparently attended a gay club while under the impression that it was his army reunion.
 A burly man in revealing military garb picks him up, but Moleman assumes he's an actual Colonel.

 - Fully Automatic Clip Show: The credits, set to Weird Al's parody of "Jack and Diane", shows clips from the episode.
-However, they also add in a new scene of Marge managing to lift the fridge so she can clean under it.
+However, they also include a deleted scene of Marge managing to lift the fridge and cleaning underneath it.

 - Granola Girl: Mentioned as Julio and Grady prefer Homer over "that girl who wrote "Mother Earth" as a reference".